 The Broken Hill Division of the University provides courses in Mechanical Engineering, Mining Engineering, and in Mineral Processing leading to the award of the degrees of BSc(Eng), BE or BSc(Eng), and BSc(Tech) respectively.
 Details of these courses are set out in the section of the Faculty of Engineering Handbook covering the School of Mechanical Engineering and in the section of the Faculty of Applied Science Handbook covering the School of Mining Engineering.
 Courses in Electrical and Civil Engineering can be commenced at Broken Hill Division and completed at Kensington.
-A Science course is also offered leading to the award of the degree, Bachelor of Science.
+Science courses in Chemistry, Mathematics and Geology are also offered leading to the award of the degree, Bachelor of Science.
 Details of this course may be found in the Combined Sciences Handbook.
-Further information concerning the facilities at Broken Hill may be obtained from the Director, Broken Hill Division of the University of New South Wales, Box 334, PO, Broken Hill 2880.